amblina/katacoda-scenarios/tutorial1/step6a.md

 -rw-r--r-- 1 root root        57 Sep 28 13:44 small_file.txt
 ```

-These extra options you can add that are structured like `-l` or any other
+Extra options, that are structured like `-l` (or any other
-hyphen-letter combo that turn something on/off e.g. a change in format are
+hyphen-letter combo) that turn something on/off e.g. a change in format, are
 known as **flags**.
 This isn't that important now, but it's a good thing to
 know.